Multipath parsing in the brain: Discussion

 These results also cohere with proposals regarding the large-scale organization of language processing in the brain.
 On the Neuroanatomical Pathway model, for instance, ``most basic syntactic processes'' are handled by a ventral~pathway that passes through STG regions identified here \citep{friederici:pathway}. \citet{matchin2020cortical} similarly point to the ventral~pathway as essential for ``basic'' syntactic processes.
 This heuristic~notion of basic syntactic processing aligns well with Stanford~Dependencies' avowed goal of providing a simple, surface-oriented notation for local grammatical relations.

 The present results do not identify a significant difference in $r^2$ increase in Broca's area (left IFG).
 Some increase in $r^2$ can be seen, however, in middle and IFG in the individual model maps shown in the Appendix.
 The absence of a significant difference, however makes~sense in~light~of two considerations.
 The first is the idea that left IFG subserves reanalysis in the face of misinterpretation \citep{novick-cognitive-2005}.
 The second is the literary style of the \textit{The Little Prince}.
 The stimulus~text is dissimilar to the sorts of garden-path materials psycholinguists have used \citetext{see e.g. \citealt[][chapter~9]{sedivy19} or \citealt[][chapter~7]{fernandez10}}.
 It seems likely that any garden-pathing was mild, remaining below the level of conscious awareness.
 This distinction between misinterpretations that rise to the level of conscious awareness and those that do~not could help reconcile these results with earlier studies showing IFG activation in response to garden path stimuli \citep[e.g.][]{mason2003ambiguity,rodd2010functional}.
 For instance, \citet{jager2015subject} suggests that Chinese relative~clauses involve as many as four temporary ambiguities.
 To our knowledge none of these reach the level of conscious awareness in everyday comprehension.
-Yet in a naturalistic fMRI study \citet{dunagan2022neural} observe activation in anterior and middle STG that is specific to Chinese object-extracted relative~clauses.
+Yet in a naturalistic fMRI study, \citet{dunagan2022neural} observe activation in anterior and middle STG that is specific to Chinese object-extracted relative~clauses.
 This contrast was not reliable in a statistical comparison between English and Chinese.
 Further work is needed to chart the space between unproblematic~ambiguities \citep[][\S 2.4.2]{lewis93} and conscious misinterpretations engendered by syntactic ambiguity.
-In a similar vein, the localization to primary auditory cortices could mean that basic syntactic processing is multipath even at very early stages of perceptual processing.
+These STG results include activation in the primary auditory cortex, which could suggest, in line with the sensory hypothesis \citep{dikker2009sensitivity}, that expectations based on earlier syntactic processing first impact regions involved in low-level sensory processing.
 This possibility could be examined in a followup fMRI study with written or signed materials, along the lines of \citet{Henderson:2016yq}.